Site map Main Index Chapter supplements Copyright

 Urine formation involves the three processes of filtration, reabsorption, and secretion.
 The rate and amount of each of these processes are carefully adjusted so that blood leaving the kidneys can compensate for any factors that tend to disturb homeostasis with respect to waste and toxin levels, osmotic pressure, the concentrations of many individual substances, acid/base balance, and blood pressure.
 Adjustments are made based on the quality of blood passing through the kidney and many regulatory substances including hormones, nitric oxide (*NO), and sympathetic nerves.
 Tubule cells also add correct amounts of vitamin D and erythropoietin to the blood.
 Thus, the kidneys perform all the urinary system functions for homeostasis.

-Under favorable living conditions, such as having comfortable temperatures, proper diet, and moderate exercise, as little as 30 percent of the working capacity of both kidneys is needed to maintain homeostasis.
+Under favorable living conditions, such as having comfortable temperatures, proper diet, and moderate exercise, as little as 30 percent of the working capacity of both kidneys is needed to maintain homeostasis (i.e., continuing good health).
 The additional reserve capacity becomes important when conditions are less favorable, such as when high temperatures cause profuse sweating or the diet contains excess water.
 However, even the most fully functional kidneys can be overburdened by extreme conditions such as complete water deprivation.
 Therefore, in healthy adults there is a range of living conditions within which the kidneys can maintain homeostasis.
 Conditions outside this range overwhelm the powers of compensation of the kidneys and lead to loss of homeostasis, cell and body malfunction, illness, and possibly death.

 Age Changes in Kidneys